tuura/graph-visualisation/README.md

 # graph-visualisation
 # README in progress
+Provided are different ways to draw an algebraic graph (as defined by `Algebra.Graph`) using the Haskell `Diagrams` library.

 Each graph drawing module has two drawing functions, one that uses a set of default settings and one that can be supplied with user-defined settings.
 These functions produce a diagram of the type defined by the Haskell `Diagrams` library.
 The function with default settings has the type signature of:
 ```Haskell
 (Show a) => Graph a -> Diagram B